SeptemberHX/MPaste/readme.md

 # MPaste

-A clipboard manager for Linux.
-Works on X11 and Wayland.
+A clipboard manager alternative to Paste for Linux.
+Works on X11.

 > It has nothing related to `Paste` for mac.
 I just like its UX design, and decide to implement one in Qt